JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions-part-1.md

 ### Exercise 1 {initial-collapse-state="collapsed" collapsible="true" id="extension-functions-exercise-1"}

-Write a function called `isPositive` that takes an integer and checks whether it is positive.
+Write an extension function called `isPositive` that takes an integer and checks whether it is positive.

 |---|---|
 ```kotlin